Last updated July 29th, :00pm

 Local Government Response

-Most non-essential businesses will be closed during this period of time.
-Essential businesses are permitted to operate, including health care providers, social services, grocery stores, gas stations, banks, and utilities.
-These businesses that remain in operation are expected to engage in “Social Distancing,” which includes maintaining at least six feet of space between individuals, washing hands with soap and water for at least twenty seconds as frequently as possible or using hand sanitizer, covering coughs or sneezes (into the sleeve or elbow, not hands), regularly cleaning high-touch surfaces, and not shaking hands.
+The Public Health Officer for San Mateo County lifted the previous stay-at-home order effective June 17th.
+Businesses are still expected to engage in “Social Distancing,” which includes maintaining at least six feet of space between individuals, washing hands with soap and water for at least twenty seconds as frequently as possible or using hand sanitizer, covering coughs or sneezes (into the sleeve or elbow, not hands), regularly cleaning high-touch surfaces, and not shaking hands.
 For full details, see the press release.

-Many local hotels, motels, and inns remain open to meet the needs of their guests, while maintaining Social Distancing practices and regular cleaning.
+Leisure travel is once again permitted, and local hotels, motels, and inns are open, while maintaining Social Distancing practices and regular cleaning.
 Contact individual hotels for more information about their services during this time.